CUHKLeggedRobotLab/starter-hugo-academic/content/people/weipeng/index.md

 ---
-title: Dingtong Xiao Research Assistant [2022-]
+title: Weipeng Xia Research Assistant [2023-]
-subtitle: Manipulator control and planning
+subtitle: Legged robot control and planning

 # Summary for listings and search engines
-summary: As the only girl in the CUHK Legged Robot Lab at present, I am working on looking good and control and planning modules on the robot manipulator.
+summary: I am Weipeng Xia, Research Assistant at CUHK Legged Robot Lab.
+My research interests includes legged locomotion and optimal control, and still exploring new methods to make legged robot more agile.
 # Link this post with a project
 projects: []

 # Date published
-date: '2022-08-13T00:00:00Z'
+date: '2023-08-15T00:00:00Z'

 # Date updated
-lastmod: '2022-09-07T14:00:00Z'
+lastmod: '2023-08-016T14:00:00Z'

 # Is this an unpublished draft?
 draft: false